The linkage principle for restricted critical level representations of affine Kac-Moody algebras: Introduction

 \subsection{Acknowledgments:}

-We would like to thank Henning Haahr Andersen, Jens Carsten Jantzen and Wolfgang Soergel for very motivating and inspiring discussions on the subject of this paper.
-We would also like to thank the Newton Institute in Cambridge for its hospitality.
+We would like to thank Henning Haahr Andersen and Jens Carsten Jantzen for very motivating and inspiring discussions on the subject of this paper.
+We would also like to thank the Newton Institute in Cambridge for its hospitality during the program "Algebraic Lie Theory".